We help kids from the refugee camps of Burj Barajneh and Shatila in Beirut, Lebanon.

 Passion and Transparency

-100% of every pound or dollar goes straight to paying for coaches, pitch hire, English teachers, classrooms and textbooks.
+100% of every pound or dollar goes straight to paying for coaches, pitch hire, English teachers, classrooms and resources

 My first love is football, my second is writing.
 I wasn’t quite good enough to play professionally so I started travel writing.
 That’s when I realised writers aren’t paid a premier league wage.
 Then something cool happened.
 I stumbled into a job as the personal tutor to a Middle Eastern royal family.
 I taught Sheikhs English in a palace and used their airline to explore a new part of the world.